wyatt8740/IBM3161-font/README.md

 In Linux distros with X11, you'll want the OpenType bitmap (.otb) and/or the TrueType font (.ttf).
 I think this will be the same on the BSD's with X11.
+Additionally, for some older X11 apps you may also have to install the X11 PCF font.
+See `X11/README.md` for details.

 On my Debian system, I made the directory `~/.fonts` and copied IBM3161-bitmap.otb and IBM3161.ttf to it.
 If you don't want/need both versions,